jagger bowie prince's trust 1986Articles

 The Day Mick Jagger and David Bowie Performed Together

 Like what you see?
 Help keep it going!
 This site runs on the support of readers like you.
-Your donation helps cover costs and keeps fresh Rolling Stones content coming your way every day.
-Thank you!
+Your donation helps cover costs and keeps fresh Rolling Stones content updated every day.
+Thanks in advance!

-A Night of Legends, A Cause for Change, and a Jagger Bowie live performance
+A Night of Legends, A Cause for Change, and a Jagger-Bowie live performance

 *By Marcelo Sonaglioni